A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: The Main Ideas

 \section{The Main Ideas}

-While our drifting games have already been formulated in the Introduction, we need more notation to be able to discuss them efficiently; subsection \ref{subsec:2.1} is devoted to this.
+We give more details of drifting games in subsection \ref{subsec:2.1}.
 Subsection \ref{subsec:2.2} explains why $\delta$ should scale with $T$ by the law \eqref{eqn: defn-of-gamma, V1 and V2}.
-Then we turn, in Sections \ref{subsec:2.3}--\ref{subsec:2.6}, to a discussion of the key ideas that lie behind our analysis.
+Then in Sections \ref{subsec:key ideas}--\ref{subsec:broader classes} we discuss the key ideas that lie behind our analysis.
 The section closes with a brief summary of some notational conventions.